-2. Place 1 packet of each hop Citra, Apollo, and Mosaic into a hop sack tying it closed, then trim away excess material.
-Do this again for the second hopsack.
+2. Place 1 packet Mosaic Hops and ½ Packet of Citra and Columbus Hops into a hop sack tying it closed, then trim away excess material.
+Repeat this step for a second hopsack.

 3. Using a measuring cup, pour 8 cups of water into your clean 4-quart or larger pot.
 Then you will add in your packet of BrewMax LME and mix until dissolved.
 You will then begin to bring this mixture to a low rolling boil.
 Make sure to keep stirring to prevent the LME from scorching on the bottom of your pot.

 4. Once you have reached a low rolling boil add in 1 of the hop sacks.
 Let this mixture boil for 20 minutes.

 5. Once 20 Minutes has passed add in your second hopsack and then remove the pot from the heat.